felixblaschke/simple_animations/README.md

 ### MirrorAnimationBuilder

-A `MirrorAnimationBuilder` repeatedly plays the animation from the start to the end, then reverse to the start, then again forward and so on.
+A `MirrorAnimationBuilder` repeatedly plays the animation from the start to the end, then reverses to the start, then plays forward again, and so on.

 <!-- #code example/sa_flutter_app/lib/readme/animation_builder/mirror_animation.dart -->
 ```dart